justin3009/MMX3-ZeroProject/README.md

 * Zero will get warned by X about Mosquitus in the first Doppler Lab level.
 This is done so the player don't accidentally walk in with Zero and lose the Z-Saber.
 * Zero has his own unique 'GET WEAPON' portrait.
 (Thanks to Metalwario64 for his gracious work!)
 * Zero has his own 1-up icon in game now.
+* Zero can use the Z-Saber Projectile like X can ONLY if NG+ is initiated and if the Black Armor is obtained.

 ## Features (X)